 Paragraph 403.067(7)(a)1, Florida Statutes (F.S.), authorizes the Department to adopt BMAPs that provide for phased implementation of the strategies necessary to ultimately achieve the associated TMDLs.
 This approach allows stakeholders to establish management strategies and incrementally plan, budget, and execute projects while simultaneously monitoring and conducting studies to better understand the water quality dynamics (sources and response variables) in the basin.
 This BMAP is the first iteration for the Upper Wakulla River and Wakulla Springs Basin and it covers a five-year period.

-Since the TMDL period, the largest source of loading to the Upper Wakulla River and Wakulla Springs, the City of Tallahassee’s wastewater treatment facility (WWTF) has been upgraded to reduce nitrate concentrations by approximately 75%.
-Further reductions in nitrate concentrations are expected in the river and springs due to the completed actions (see Figure ES-2).
+Since the TMDL period, the largest source of loading to the Upper Wakulla River and Wakulla Springs, the City of Tallahassee’s T.P.
+Smith Wastewater Treatment Facility (WWTF), has been upgraded to reduce nitrate concentrations by approximately 80%.
+Further reductions in nitrate concentrations are expected in the river and springs due to this WWTF upgrade, as well as other completed actions in the basin (see Figure ES-2).
 Given the need for further monitoring to determine to what extent additional reductions are needed, this BMAP used a sufficiency of effort evaluation based on source categories to move forward with reductions in the first five-year implementation period.